-Continuing, you will cycle along the foot path, passing the restaurant Il Pecorino (great terrace, good food).
-Just keep cycling along the water (7).
-Eventually you will have to turn left at a small harbour and turn around the supermarket.
+Eventually, you will have to turn left at a small harbor and turn around the supermarket.
 Hungry?
 Don’t go to the Jumbo, but cycle around it to the huge Kromhouthal.

 Next to the Kromhouthal will find beer brewery Oedipus (8) and inside the Kromhouthal there is an excellent market with all kinds of delicacies you need to have a great picknick.
 A little later, we will encounter many locations to have a picknick.

 After the Kromhouthal, we are sidetracked from our lake again.
 Just follow the road around the industrial areas and turn right again in the direction of Hotel The Goudfazant (9).
 This is not a hotel, but a restaurant.
 Great views!
 You can have you picknick here (8).
 Now you have to go back the way you came because there is a dead-end here.
 Just go back, turn right and cycle on.